Modeling Deontic Modal Logic in ASP: Resolving Other Paradoxes of Deontic Logic

-This is encoded as: $\textrm{OB}mail$; $mail \rightarrow post \vee burn$.
 Therefore $\textrm{OB}(post \vee burn)$.
-The paradox arises due to the or-introduction rule: if the statement ``to mail a letter, we post it'', is true, then ``to mail a letter, we post it or burn it'' is also true.
+The paradox arises due to the or-introduction rule: if the statement ``to mail a letter, we post it'' is true, then ``to mail a letter, we post it or burn it'' is also true.
 However, it should be noted that ``to mail a letter, we post it or burn it'' is true by virtue of ``to mail a letter, we post it''.
-Essentially, we cannot have a model where ``to mail a letter, burn it'' holds by itself.
+Essentially, we cannot have a model where ``to mail a letter, burn it'' holds by itself (unless we allow burning the letter as a method of mailing).
 In our formalism, this will be encoded as:

 The third rule seems to have been just foisted upon with no basis.
+In the real world, where we are representing factual knowledge, we cannot simply introduce a disjunction without a basis.
+This is especially true when we represent knowledge using ASP.
 Therefore Ross's paradox is really not a paradox.